 In fact, studies have demonstrated the malabsorption of fats from nuts.
 This is because part of their fat content is stuck within their cell walls, preventing it from being digested in the gut (

-What's more, eating in-shell pistachios is good for mindful eating, as shelling the nuts takes time and slows down the rate of eating.
+What's more, shelled pistachios are good for mindful eating, as shelling the nuts takes time and slows the rate of eating.
 The leftover shells also give you a visual clue of how many nuts you have eaten (

-Fiber moves through your digestive system mostly undigested.
-But some types of fiber are digested by the good bacteria in your gut, acting as prebiotics.
+Fiber moves through your digestive system mostly undigested, and some types of fiber are digested by the good bacteria in your gut, acting as prebiotics.

 Butyrate is perhaps the most beneficial of these short-chain fatty acids.

-Eating pistachios has been shown to increase the number of butyrate-producing bacteria in the gut more than eating almonds does (
+Eating pistachios has been shown to increase the number of butyrate-producing bacteria in the gut to a greater extent than eating almonds (

 Pistachios may reduce your risk of heart disease in various ways.

-Meanwhile, none of these studies showed that eating pistachios negatively affected the blood lipid profile (
+Meanwhile, none of these studies observed that eating pistachios harmed the blood lipid profile (

-One four-week study in people with high LDL cholesterol had participants consume 10% of their daily calories from pistachios.
+One 4-week study in people with high LDL cholesterol had participants consume 10% of their daily calories from pistachios.

 The study showed that the diet lowered LDL cholesterol by 9%.
 What's more, a diet consisting of 20% of calories from pistachios lowered LDL cholesterol by 12% (

-In another study, 32 young men first followed a Mediterranean diet for four weeks.
-Pistachios were then added to that diet in place of its monounsaturated fat content, totaling about 20% of their daily calorie intake.
+In another study, 32 young men followed a Mediterranean diet for 4 weeks.
+Then, pistachios were added to that diet in place of its monounsaturated fat content, totaling about 20% of their daily calorie intake.

-After four weeks on the diet, they experienced a 23% reduction in LDL cholesterol, a 21% reduction in total cholesterol and a 14% reduction in triglycerides (
+After 4 weeks on the diet, they experienced a 23% reduction in LDL cholesterol, 21% reduction in total cholesterol, and 14% reduction in triglycerides (

 Moreover, pistachios seem to lower blood pressure more than other nuts.

-A review of 21 studies found that eating pistachios reduced the upper limit of blood pressure by 1.82 mm/Hg, while the lower limit was reduced by 0.8 mm/Hg (
+A review of 21 studies found that eating pistachios reduced the upper limit of blood pressure by 1.82 mm/Hg and the lower limit by 0.8 mm/Hg (

 The endothelium is the inner lining of blood vessels.